yliess86/PhDThesis/thesis.md

 ### Results {#sec:IV.2.3}

-In this section we present the objective and subjective evaluations (see @sec:core_pt_reval), perform a qualitative visual analysis of the strengh and limitations of our contribution (see @sec:core_pt_limits).
+In this section we present the objective and subjective evaluations (see @sec:IV.2.3.1), perform a qualitative visual analysis of the strengh and limitations of our contribution (see @sec:IV.2.3.4).

 #### Evaluation {#sec:IV.2.3.1}